You are logged in as anonymous

 What is SpeedFan

 SpeedFan SpeedFan is a program that monitors voltages, fan speeds and temperatures in computers with hardware monitor chips.
 SpeedFan can even access S.M.A.R.T. info and show hard disk temperatures.
 SpeedFan supports SCSI disks too.
 SpeedFan can even change the FSB on some hardware (but this should be considered a bonus feature).
 SpeedFan can access digital temperature sensors and can change fan speeds accordingly, thus reducing noise.
-SpeedFan can find almost any hardware monitor chip connected to the 2-wire SMBus (System Management Bus (trademark belonging to SMIF, Inc.), a subset of the I2C protocol) and works fine with Windows 9x, ME, NT, 2000, 2003, XP, Vista and Windows 7.
+SpeedFan works fine with Windows 9x, ME, NT, 2000, 2003, XP, Vista, Windows 7, 2008, Windows 8, Windows 10 and Windows Server 2012.
 It works with Windows 64 bit too.

 Hover on the icons to read more about specific SpeedFan features.